IainMcHugh/milestone-project-1/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### Site Visitor Goals

-        1. As a First Time Visitor, I want to understand the purpose and nature of this particular brand via their website.
+        1. As a site Visitor, I want to understand the purpose and nature of this particular brand via their website.
-        2. As a First Time Visitor, I want to get an idea of what sort of products are available on this website.
+        2. As a site Visitor, I want to get an idea of what sort of products are available on this website.
-        3. As a First Time Visitor, I want a seemless experience that keeps my attention throughout the entirety of the website via appropriate visual cues and clearly divided sections.
+        3. As a site Visitor, I want a seemless experience that keeps my attention throughout the entirety of the website via appropriate visual cues and clearly divided sections.
+        4. As a site Visitor, I want to easily navigate to the section of the site I am interested in returning to.
+        5. As a site Visitor, I want a clear and concise contact section, that provides all of the necessary information for me to contact the site owners.

 -   ### Design
     -   #### Colour Scheme